Locating and applying for a co-op

 Offer date: enter date in which you received your offer

 Offer accepted: select yes.
 Only submit this application if you have accepted a co-op position.

 Complete the rest of the application, answering each question completely.
 Any reference to supervisor means your direct manager at your co-op site.
 This should be a qualified engineer and not a human resources staff member.
 If you are waiting on a supervisor to be assigned to you, please reach out to the co-op office to let us know.
 Incomplete applications will delay the approval process.

 Once you request your experience, you will receive an automated email from Handshake.
-Your application will be reviewed by the CSE Career Center first.
+Your application will be reviewed by CSE Career Services first.
 Next, an email will be sent to your co-op supervisor for approval.
 Some applications may require further consultation by the Co-op Faculty Director.
 You will be notified by email within two weeks of submission whether or not your application has been approved.

 International students in F-1 status are eligible to participate in the Co-op Program and work legally in the United States with Curricular Practical Training (CPT) authorization.
 International students must complete one full academic year of full-time coursework and must be pursuing an academic program to be eligible for CPT.
 For more information, visit the International Students webpage.